 Brand Name: Trioxin

-Trioxin drops is used for:
+Trioxin drops are used for:

 Treating certain infections of the outer ear canal that occur with inflammation.
 It is also used to control itching of the ear canal.

 Trioxin drops are an antibacterial and antifungal, steroid, and anesthetic combination.
 It works by killing bacteria, reducing inflammation, and temporarily relieving itching and pain.

 - you are allergic to any ingredient in Trioxin drops

 - you have chickenpox or vaccinia viral infection

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Trioxin drops.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: